(Program is subject to changes)

 There is one area in media development where the necessity of innovation can hardly be challenged: the search for new and sustainable financing models.
 The long declining number of newspaper subscriptions and sales, together with advertisement competition from new media platforms and the ongoing fragmentation of the information market call for new approaches and diversification in funding quality journalism.
 Between crowdfunding, paywalls and philanthropic supporters, media outlets across the globe are innovating in this area to combat the rapid decrease in revenue from traditional funding models in the past two decades.
 In this panel, we will explore the key questions of which approaches show the most potential, where traditional strategies can be adjusted to fit into the media ecosystem of the future and what promises or risks the increasingly dominant concept of philanthropic media funding hold.

-Speakers: Audrey Gadzekpo (University of Ghana), Nigel Mugamu (263 Chat CEO), Tania Montalvo (Animal Politico)
+Speakers: Sulemana Braimah (Media Foundation for West Africa), Nigel Mugamu (263 Chat), Tania Montalvo (Animal Politico)

 17:30 Evening reception at Deutsche Welle